Radio Stars

-Radio Stars were an English new wave group formed in early 1977.
+Radio Stars are an English punk rock band formed in early 1977.
 They released two albums and had one UK Top 40 single.

 Career

 Radio Stars were formed by Sparks exile Martin Gordon (bass, songwriter) and also included ex-John's Children vocalist Andy Ellison and Ian MacLeod (guitar) in 1977, following the end of their under-achieving glam supergroup, Jet, the previous year.

 The band signed to Chiswick Records and released their debut single, "Dirty Pictures", in April 1977.
 This was included on the Chiswick various artists sampler, Submarine Tracks & Fool's Gold (Chiswick Chartbusters Volume One) and was later covered by Germany's Die Toten Hosen on Learning English Lesson 1 which went gold in 1991.
 Later in 1977, "Dirty Pictures" appeared at number 26 in the NMEs end-of-year critics' chart.
 In May 1977, the band both performed live for the first time and recorded the first of three sessions for John Peel at the BBC's Maida Vale Studios.
 Later adding Steve Parry on drums, the band's second release came in August.
 Playing "No Russians in Russia", the Radio Stars made their TV debut on Marc, Marc Bolan's show.
 The track later appeared on the 1978 Chiswick sampler Long Shots, Dead Certs And Odds On Favourites (Chiswick Chartbusters Volume Two).
 The performance was subsequently included in Columbia's DVD release Marc, featuring all six episodes of the Marc show.

 In January 1978, the band entered the Top 40 of the UK Singles Chart, with "Nervous Wreck", backed with "Horrible Breath".
 The single charted for three weeks and peaked at No. 39 on 4 February.
 The band performed the song on BBC's Top of the Pops on 19 January 1978, with newsreader Kelly St John.
 The B-side, "Horrible Breath", was a song written by Marc Bolan from his time with John's Children.